Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Nearly one-half of those diagnosed with depression are also diagnosed with a mood disorder like an anxiety disorder or bipolar disorder.
 Young people have a lot to worry about today, and when that worry becomes excessive or circular it can contribute to teen depression symptoms.

-Teenagers who are depressed can struggle with anger outbursts.
+Depressed teenagers often struggle with angry outbursts.
 It is hard for them to feel supported and they often report feeling isolated.
 They often don’t know how to express their feelings of hopelessness, and instead, lash out at the people who are closest to them.

 Depression can cause a teenager to get uncomfortable in a variety of situations.
 This can present as them being fidgety, bouncing their knee, or tapping their foot in situations that require them to pay attention.